Addressing Humanitarian Accountability

 We want to know more!
 We are seeking such examples to help us map future innovation efforts for bringing greater accountability to our values into the design and development of technology.
 Please join our study below!

-Share with us your examples
+Take our survey and share with us your examples

 How do we close it?